Today was a better day.

 Time to go back to yelling at the home-buying shows.

-Coming from a poor girl who has to share one bathroom with, like, eight people, double vanities aren’t important if you’ve got an en suite.
+Coming from a poor girl who has to share one bathroom with about eight people, double vanities aren’t important if you’ve got an en suite.

 No comments: